Choum28/DSOAL_Alchemy/README.md

 ```

-Note : Creative alchemy and DSOAL Alchemy
+Note : Creative alchemy and DSOAL Alchemy<br>
-If you already have creative alchemy installed, the script will automatically use your alchemy.ini to create the Dsoal_alchemy.ini gamelist.
+If you already have creative alchemy installed, the script will automatically use your alchemy.ini to create the Dsoal_alchemy.ini gamelist.<br>
-If you don't have creative alchemy, the script will use the Games.template file to generate one.
+If you don't have creative alchemy, the script will use the Games.template file to generate one.<br>
 If the games.template file is deleted, the Dsoal_alchemy.ini will be empty.

 ## launch the script